-- 3. If employees in the Association_have a dues deduction on file, it is understood that the dues will be deducted for the duration of this agreement, or until the last day of the last full pay period of the calendar month following the transfer of the employee to a unit represented by another recognized employee organization or to a class not contained in a representation unit, whichever occurs first.
-Employees in the Association are free to discontinue dues deduction by notifying the Payroll section of the Auditor/Controller's office, in writing, during the period of May 15-31 of any year. - 4.
-It is understood that employees in the Association are free to authorize dues deduction at any time.
-However, employees may not discontinue dues deduction during the term of this Memorandum of Understanding, except as otherwise provided in this section. - 5.
-The County will provide to the Association a list of the new employees hired into regular positions represented by the Association on a monthly basis. - 6.
-Dues deductions from employees who are in another bargaining unit will be allowed if there is no objection from the exclusive representative of that bargaining unit.
-Employees desirous of such deductions must sign and submit an Employee Payroll deduction Authorization PDA for each type of deduction.
-All duly authorized PDA's will be processed promptly. - 7.
-The County shall not be liable to the Association, employees, or any other party by reason of the requirements of this Section for the remittance or payment of any sum other than the constituted actual deductions made from employee' wages earned.
-The Association shall hold and keep the County harmless against any and all claims, demands, suits, orders, judgments or other forms of liability that may arise out of or by reason of action taken by the employer under this Article.
+- 1. It is agreed that Association membership is not a mandatory condition of employment for any employee in the Unit covered by this agreement.
+The Association may have the regular dues deductions of its employees deducted from employees' paychecks under procedures prescribed by State law. - 2.
+The County will provide to the Association a list of the new employees hired into regular positions represented by the Association during pay periods in which there is a new employee in the Unit. - 3.
+The County shall not be liable to the Association, employees, or any other party by reason of the requirements of this Section for the remittance or payment of any sum other than the constituted actual deductions made from an employee's wages earned.
+The Association shall hold and keep the County harmless against any and all claims, demands, suits, orders, judgments, or other forms of liability that may arise out of or by reason of action taken by the employer under this Article.